-- 74. Remove Derelict Facilities and Restore Abandoned Roadways (MM AES-2b).
+- 75. Remove Derelict Facilities and Restore Abandoned Roadways (MM AES-2b).
 As required by Mitigation Measure AES-2b as set forth in the MMRP, the Permittee shall clear the Project site of all derelict equipment, wind turbine components not required for the Project , and litter and debris from old turbine operations.
 Such litter and debris may include derelict turbines, obsolete anemometers, unused electrical poles and broken turbine blades. in addition, abandoned roads that are no longer in use on such parcels shall be restored and hydroseeded to reclaim the sites and remove visual traces from the viewscape, except in cases where state or federal resource agencies (i.e., USFWS and/or CDFW) recommend that the features be left in place for habitat purposes, or as specified by local landowners to facilitate continued ranching operations.
-All parcels with new turbines will be maintained in such a manner through the life of Project operations and until the parcels are reclaimed in accordance with the approved reclamation plan. - 75.
+All parcels with new turbines will be maintained in such a manner through the life of Project operations and until the parcels are reclaimed in accordance with the approved reclamation plan. - 76.
 Compensate for Impacts on Special-Status Plant Species (BIO-1d).
-The Permittee shall avoid or minimize temporary and permanent impacts on special-status plants that occur on Project sites and will compensate for impacts on special-status plant species.
-All impacts on large-flowered fiddleneck, diamond-petaled California poppy, and caper-fruited tropidocarpum will be avoided, impacts on other special-status plant species will be avoided to the extent feasible, and any unavoidable impacts will be addressed through compensatory mitigation.
+The project proponent will avoid or minimize temporary and permanent impacts on special-status plants that occur on the project site and will compensate for impacts on special-status plant species.